fahimHasnat/questionpro-backend-assessment/README.md

 # Testing

-The project employs Jest for both unit and integration testing.
+The project uses Jest for both unit and integration testing.
+To run the test cases, ensure the server is running, then open a separate terminal and execute the following commands:

 ```bash
 # unit tests